 Be sure to stop by the Brookgreen Gardens during your next Myrtle Beach vacation.
 Here, you can explore the grounds at your leisure, which makes for a perfect day whether it be a romantic excursion or a fun family outing.
 Your admission tickets are good for seven consecutive days!
-Book tickets today to enjoy this wonderful garden and many other great sightseeing tours on your next romantic vacation.
+Book tickets today to enjoy this wonderful garden and many other tours on your next romantic vacation.
 Visitors to Myrtle Beach, SC are certain to have a memorable time with admission to Brookgreen Gardens. brookgreen gardens hours

 - What is included in the admission price for Brookgreen Gardens?